mukul1203/Tracks/README.md

 To debug:
 Install the expo tools extension, it will provide a Debug expo app task.
 Use that to attach after running npx expo start > press s to switch to expo go > press i for ios simulator > launch Debug expo app task.
 Note that breakpoints are not correctly placed on the lines.
 Something above or below.
 Have to manage with this issue.

+EXPO_NO_CLIENT_ENV_VARS=1 npx expo start

+This flag will fix the displaced breakpoints issue.
+The displacement was due to inlining of environment variables in the bundle, which gets disabled by this flag.
+I guess this flag is necessary only for expo version 49 or so, not latest, but with latest expo, our app crashed during debugging, so can't move there yet.

 ( IGNORE THIS:
 Open launch.json file > Click Add configuration button > from dropdown, select React Native (you will have to have the React native tools extension downloaded) > Select Debug Application > Exponent > Hermes.
 Just click run button from the launch tasks dropdown now.
 You get an error about failed npm command.